The White House, Aston Munslow: Ownership

 The house was the home of the Stedman family for some three hundred years, eventually passing by marriage to owners named Smith and then Farmer.

+The house has been considered the ancestral home of campanologist Fabian Stedman, whose father, Francis, had been born at Aston Munslow in 1598.

 In 1947 it was sold to Walter Purser, whose daughter Miss J. C. Purser made an extensive study of the building and its history.
 She ran the building as a County Life Museum exhibiting agricultural and domestic implements.

 In her eighties, Purser was unable to continue running the museum, and transferred the building to the Landmark Trust.
 The building is now maintained using income from its use as holiday accommodation.

 Dovecote

 In the grounds is a scheduled ancient monument, a dovecote dating from the 14th or 15th century.
 Its thick circular walls enclose an area 4.8 m in diameter.
 Within the walls there were originally about 500 nest holes where pigeons were bred for meat.
 At some point before 1920 the roof fell in, "during the owner's temporary absence from the property" followed later by part of the walls.